Palacio de Aguas Corrientes

-The Palace of Running Waters (Palacio de Aguas Corrientes) is an architecturally significant water pumping station in Buenos Aires, Argentina and the former headquarters of Obras Sanitarias de la Nación.
+The Palace of Running Waters (Palacio de Aguas Corrientes) is an architecturally significant water pumping station in Buenos Aires, Argentina, and the former headquarters of state-owned company Obras Sanitarias de la Nación.
 It is currently administered by Agua y Saneamientos Argentinos (AySA).

-Overview
+The building, designed and completed in the 19th century, was originally built to host the water tanks.
+Inaugurated in 1894, the palace is one of the most notable eclectic-style buildings in Argentina.
+It was declared a National Historic Monument of Argentina in 1989.

+History

+Context

-The building was designed as a water pumping station in 1877 by Swedish Argentine architect Carlos Nyströmer, and completed in 1894.
-It was commissioned, in part, to replace the unsightly water tower on Lorea Plaza in what today is Congressional Plaza.
+The building was commissioned, in part, to replace the unsightly water tower on Lorea Plaza in what today is Congressional Plaza.
 Occupying a city block at the northern end of the city's Balvanera section, the Córdoba Avenue landmark still functions as a pumping station.

-The French renaissance palace was covered in over 300,000 glazed, multi-color terra cotta tiles imported from the British ceramics maker, Royal Doulton.
-It features a tin mansard roof, and is emblazoned with escutcheons representing the 14 Argentine provinces of the time.
+The French renaissance palace was covered in over 300,000 glazed, multi-color terra cotta tiles imported from the British ceramics maker Royal Doulton.
+It features a tin mansard roof and is emblazoned with escutcheons representing the 14 Argentine provinces of the time.

-The building's entrance is graced by two caryatids, and the property, by landscaped gardens that includes a bust created by Norwegian sculptor Olaf Boye in honor of engineer Guillermo Villanueva, the first Director of the Buenos Aires Water Supply and Drainage Company Limited, the then British-owned municipal water works inaugurated in 1869.
+Construction

+The building was designed as a water pumping station in 1877 by the Norwegian architect Olaf Boye, the Swedish engineer Carlos Nyströmer, and the British civil engineer John Baterman (Bateman, Parsons & Bateman).
+Construction started in 1887.
+It was inaugurated in 1894.

 The building was transferred to the City of Buenos Aires following the 1892 nationalization of the British-owned company.

+In 1978, the water pumps were dismantled and the building became a museum.

 The company, eventually known as Obras Sanitarias de la Nación (OSN), was reprivatized in 1993 with a 30-year contract.
-The contract's rescission in 2006 transferred the property to AySA, a State enterprise, however.
+The contract's rescission in 2006 transferred the property to AySA, a state enterprise.
 The palace still houses a number of AySA offices, Historic Archives and a small water works museum.

-The building figures prominently in the book "Santa Evita" by Tomas Eloy Martinez.
-It is also mentioned in his book "The Tango Singer".

-Historic Archive
+Building

+The building contained twelve water tanks covering three floors and with a 72,000-ton total water capacity.
+The building is covered with 300,000 majolicas, has an iron structure that was produced in Belgium, and is sustained by 180 columns.

+The building's entrance is graced by two caryatids, and the property, by landscaped gardens that includes a bust created by Norwegian sculptor Olaf Boye in honor of engineer Guillermo Villanueva, the first director of the Buenos Aires Water Supply and Drainage Company Limited, the then British-owned municipal water works inaugurated in 1869.

+Archives
-Established in 1873, this is the only Archive containing complete and specific information about emblematic buildings and water supply planning of Buenos Aires.

-This archive is composed by three main Archives.
+Established in 1873, this is the only archive containing complete and specific information about emblematic buildings and water supply planning of Buenos Aires.
+This archive is composed by three main divisions: